 Puberty: Normal Growth and Development in Girls

 Your child has reached the stage of adolescence called puberty.
-During this stage, your child’s body begins to develop and gain sexual maturity.
+During this stage, your child’s body begins to develop and become sexually mature.
 This sheet tells you what to expect during this stage of your child’s growth and development.

 How long does puberty last?

-In girls, puberty usually begins between the ages of 9 and 14.
+In girls, puberty usually starts between ages 9 and 14.
 Once it begins, it lasts about 2 to 5 years.
 But every child is different.
-And there is a wide range of what is “normal.”
-Your girl may begin puberty a little earlier or later and finish sooner or later than her friends.
-If you have questions or concerns about your child’s development, talk to your child’s healthcare provider.
+And there's a wide range of what's normal.
+Your child may begin puberty a little earlier or later and finish sooner or later than their friends.
+If you have questions or concerns about your child’s development, talk to their healthcare provider.

 Physical changes during puberty

 Your child may be concerned that their peers are more or less developed than they are.
 Explain to your child that kids of the same age may be at different stages of puberty.
 Your child’s growth, whether slow or fast, is happening at the right rate for them.

 Help your child adjust to their changing body.
 Offer solutions for body odor and acne (such as bathing more often, using deodorant, and using acne products).